-We at the Detkin Intellectual Property and Technology Legal Clinic (“IPC”) welcome the chance to help you with your intellectual property legal issue.
-See “WHAT WE DO” to find out what kind of issues we handle.
-To become a clinic client complete our online application.
+We at the Detkin Intellectual Property and Technology Legal Clinic (DIPTC) welcome the chance to help you with any intellectual property legal issues.
+See “What We Do” for more specifics on the issues we handle.
+To become a DIPTC client, complete our online application.

-The IPC is located within the University of Pennsylvania Law School in West Philadelphia.
+The DIPTC is located within the University of Pennsylvania Carey Law School in west Philadelphia.
 The entrance to the Clinic is at the corner of Sansom and 34th Street.

 Simply complete the online application.
 Once you fill out and submit an application, our administrative office will begin to review it.
 You should receive a confirmation of receipt at this point.
 IMPORTANT: The confirmation of receipt only means that we are considering your application.
 Unless we call you to schedule an appointment and sign paperwork with you to establish you as a client, we will not begin doing your legal work.

-You should hear from us within two weeks of your application that either i) we would like to schedule a meeting with you; ii) we cannot take on your case; or iii) we would like to hold on to your application for further consideration.
+You will hear from us at the beginning of September (Fall Semester) or at the beginning of January (Spring Semester) that either i) we would like to schedule a meeting with you; ii) we cannot take on your case; or iii) we would like to hold on to your application for further consideration.

 When we call to schedule a meeting between you and your Student Counselor, we may ask you to bring certain documents with you that will help us to better understand your case.
 At the initial client meeting, your Student Counselor will ask you to fill out certain forms about the representation.
 After the meeting, if we both decide that we can represent you as a client, your Student Counselor will send you an engagement letter that outlines the work we will do for you.
 Once you sign and return this engagement letter, we will start your work.